Châteauneuf-du-Faou

 Châteauneuf-du-Faou (Kastell-Nevez-ar-Faou, before 1958: Châteauneuf) is a commune in the Finistère department of Brittany in north-western France.

+The commune is listed as a Village étape.

 Geography

 Châteauneuf-du-Faou is located in the middle of Brittany, between Monts d'Arrée and Montagne Noire.
 The town is built on a hill overlooking the Canal de Nantes à Brest, which is the canalized river Aulne.
 The bridge over this waterway was built in 1638, when Louis XIII was king of France, and is known as the "Old King's Bridge".

 International relations

 Châteauneuf-du-Faou is twinned with the English town of South Brent, and the Spanish town Chinchón.

 Name

 The inhabitants of Châteauneuf-du-Faou are known in French as Châteauneuviens.

 The Breton language

 On 6 November 2006 the municipality launched a linguistic plan through Ya d'ar brezhoneg.
 In 2008, 10.4% of primary-school children in the area attended bilingual schools.